Does the Victorian era fascinate you?

 While Hartford is one of the premier cities in Connecticut, several of the most charming towns in Connecticut surround it.

 And those towns have plenty more attractions and activities to explore.
+Towns with cool things to do near Hartford CT include:

 Thanks to a shift in the Connecticut River centuries ago, Wethersfield’s downtown is perfectly preserved from the colonial era.